csb324/eleventy-obsidian-ninareth/notes/People/Tinzelven/Niko.md

 Born in [[Deregheir]], he and his family were taken to [[Zalev]] and enslaved when he was young. when he was old enough, he joined the [[Zalevi Military]] just long enough to get combat training, then killed his unit (with the other enslaved soldiers).

 He became a notorious criminal - but the crime was freeing slaves.
 He was known as The Hunter.
 Then he moved to [[Tinzelven]] and started getting politically involved in [[Arkhosia]].
-That's where he linked up with the [[Burn It All Down Party]].
+That's where he linked up with the [[Groups and Organizations/Fire Raisers]].

 ### Who's he to us?
 Friends with [[Deeksta]]